 The plant is toxic.
 Ingestion of unripened berries should be considered a medical emergency.
 Symptoms may be delayed for several hours.

-Research reveals no published animal or clinical data regarding the use of bittersweet as an external remedy.
+Research reveals no clinical data regarding the use of bittersweet in diabetes.

 None well documented.